 Exercise and Weight Loss

-Exercise burns calories and has a wealth of health benefits, including being extremely effective at improving insulin sensitivity and lowering blood sugar in diabetes and prediabetes.
+Exercise burns calories and has a wealth of health benefits, including being extremely effective at improving insulin sensitivity and lowering blood sugar in diabetes, weight gain and prediabetes.
 Research shows that exercise is best as part of a weight maintenance strategy to prevent regaining your weight.
 Exercise itself does not tend to lead to weight loss.

 The general recommendation for prediabetes and other conditions is to aim for 150 minutes per week of moderate-intensity exercise.
 You can get more health and weight control benefits from doing more.
 Research shows that people who are able to keep off the weight they lost sometimes hit 60 minutes on most days.